Marriott Vacations Worldwide A - GuruFocus.com

 The Company expects to use the net proceeds from the Offering to pay the cost of the convertible note hedge transactions described below (after such cost is partially offset by the proceeds to the Company from the warrant transactions described below).
-The Company expects to use the remainder of the net proceeds from the Offering to (i) redeem all of Marriott Ownership Resorts, Inc.’s outstanding 6.125% Senior Secured Notes due 2025 (the “2025 Secured Notes”) at a redemption price equal to 103.063% of the principal amount thereof, plus accrued and unpaid interest to, but not including, the redemption date, (ii) repay a portion of the outstanding borrowings under its revolving credit facility, (iii) repurchase up to $55 million in value of its shares of common stock pursuant to its existing share repurchase program concurrently with the pricing of this offering in privately negotiated transactions effected through one or more of the Initial Purchasers and/or their respective affiliates, as agent and (iv) pay fees, premiums and expenses in connection with the foregoing.
+The Company expects to use the remainder of the net proceeds from the Offering to (i) redeem all of Marriott Ownership Resorts, Inc.’s outstanding 6.125% Senior Secured Notes due 2025 (the “2025 Secured Notes”) at a redemption price equal to 103.063% of the principal amount thereof, plus accrued and unpaid interest to, but not including, the redemption date, (ii) repay a portion of the outstanding borrowings under its revolving credit facility, (iii) repurchase approximately 0.384 million shares of its common stock concurrently with the pricing of this offering in privately negotiated transactions effected through one or more of the Initial Purchasers and/or their respective affiliates, as agent, at a price per share equal to $143.13 and (iv) pay fees, premiums and expenses in connection with the foregoing.
 This press release does not constitute a notice of redemption with respect to the 2025 Secured Notes.

+The Notes will be the Company’s senior unsecured obligations and guaranteed on a senior unsecured basis by Marriott Ownership Resorts, Inc. and each of the Company’s subsidiaries that guarantees the Company’s existing corporate credit facility and senior notes.
+The Notes will bear interest at 3.25% per year.
+Interest will accrue from December 8, 2022 and will be payable semiannually in arrears on June 15 and December 15 of each year, beginning on June 15, 2023.
+The Notes will mature on December 15, 2027, unless earlier redeemed, repurchased or converted (the “Maturity Date”).
+The initial conversion rate for the Notes is 5.2729 shares of the Company’s common stock per $1,000 principal amount of Notes (equivalent to an initial conversion price of approximately $189.65 per share of the Company’s common stock), which represents an approximately 32.5% conversion premium over the last reported sale price of $143.13 per share of the Company’s common stock on The New York Stock Exchange on December 5, 2022.

-In connection with the pricing of the Notes, the Company expects to enter into privately negotiated convertible note hedge transactions with one or more of the Initial Purchasers, their respective affiliates and/or other financial institutions (the “hedge counterparties”).
-The convertible note hedge transactions will initially cover, subject to customary anti-dilution adjustments substantially similar to those applicable to the Notes, the same number of shares of the Company’s common stock that will initially underlie the Notes and are expected generally to reduce the potential dilution to the Company’s common stock and/or offset potential cash payments the Company is required to make in excess of the principal amount of converted Notes, in each case, upon any conversion of Notes.
-Concurrently with entry into the convertible note hedge transactions, the Company also expects to enter into warrant transactions with the hedge counterparties relating to the same number of shares of the Company’s common stock, subject to customary anti-dilution adjustments.
+In connection with the pricing of the Notes, the Company has entered into privately negotiated convertible note hedge transactions with certain of the Initial Purchasers and/or their respective affiliates and/or other financial institutions (the “Hedge Counterparties”).
+These transactions will initially cover, subject to customary anti-dilution adjustments substantially similar to those applicable to the Notes, the same number of shares of the Company’s common stock that will initially underlie the Notes and are expected generally to reduce the potential dilution to the Company’s common stock and/or offset potential cash payments the Company is required to make in excess of the principal amount of converted Notes, in each case, upon any conversion of the Notes.
+Concurrently with entry into the convertible note hedge transactions, the Company has also entered into warrant transactions with the Hedge Counterparties relating to the same number of shares of the Company’s common stock, subject to customary anti-dilution adjustments.
+The strike price of the warrant transactions will initially be $286.26 per share, which represents a 100% premium to the last reported sale price of the Company’s common stock on The New York Stock Exchange on December 5, 2022.
 These warrant transactions could separately have a dilutive effect on the Company’s common stock to the extent that the market price per share of the Company’s common stock exceeds the applicable strike price of the warrants on one or more of the applicable expiration dates.

 If the Initial Purchasers exercise their option to purchase additional Notes, the Company may sell additional warrants and may use a portion of the proceeds from the sale of such additional Notes, together with the proceeds from the sale of additional warrants, to enter into additional convertible note hedge transactions.

-The concurrent repurchases of shares of the Company’s common stock described above may result in the common stock trading at prices that are higher than would be the case in the absence of such repurchases, which may result in a higher initial conversion price for the Notes being offered.
+The concurrent repurchases of shares of the Company’s common stock described above may have resulted in the common stock trading at prices that are higher than would be the case in the absence of these repurchases, which may have resulted in a higher initial conversion price for the Notes being offered.

 The offer and sale of the Notes and the common stock issuable upon conversion, if any, have not been registered under the Securities Act or the securities laws of any other jurisdiction, and may not be offered or sold in the United States absent registration or an applicable exemption from such registration requirements.